Eschatologue/CM_wiki/includes/snippets/skills.md

-*[Athletics]: Str. - Covers challenges in climbing, jumping, or swimming.
+*[Athletics]: Str. - Jump farther than normal, stay afloat in rough water, or break something.

-*[Acrobatics]: Dex. - Maintain balance in tricky situations, like icy surfaces or on a rocking ship.
+*[Acrobatics]: Dex. - Stay on your feet in a tricky situation, or perform an acrobatic stunt.

 *[Sleight of Hand]: Dex. - Perform tricks, such as concealing objects or planting items on others.